Carzit/sd-webui-samplers-scheduler/README.md

 The image generation process will follow the configurations of these 8 units in sequence.

-**Attention: The total steps should be equal to the sum of the steps in every units!**
+**Attention: The total steps should be equal to the sum of the steps in every unit!**

 ![](https://github.com/Carzit/sd-webui-samplers-scheduler/blob/main/images/example1.PNG)